The Gardens last Hurrah... Fall Garden Mums

 This months topic...
 Fall Garden Mums

 A very popular plant for late season color is Fall mums, sometimes called "Garden mums" or "Hardy mums".
-Fall garden mums were once known as Chrysanthemums but taxonomists have recently changed their botanical name to Dendranthema x grandiflora.
-Fall garden mums are available in a wide selection of colors, flower types... shapes and sizes.
-Fall garden mums are a low maintenance easy to grow plant that can be kept in containers or grown in beds.
+Fall mums were once known as Chrysanthemums but taxonomists have recently changed their botanical name to Dendranthema x grandiflora.
+Fall mums are available in a wide selection of colors, flower types... shapes and sizes.
+Fall mums are a low maintenance easy to grow plant that can be kept in containers or grown in beds.
 They are drought resistant and generally free of insect and disease pests.